realworldocaml/book/book/functors/README.md

 you want similar operations: testing for emptiness, checking for containment, intersecting intervals, and so on.

-Let's see how to use functors to build a generic interval library that can be used with any type that supports a total ordering on the underlying set over which you want to build intervals. [interval computation/generic library for]{.idx}[functors/interval computation with]{.idx}
+We can use functors to build a generic interval library that can be used with any type that supports a total ordering on the underlying set. [interval computation/generic library for]{.idx}[functors/interval computation with]{.idx}

 First we'll define a module type that captures the information we'll need about the endpoints of the intervals.
 This interface, which we'll